If Eradication Efforts Stopped, Polio May Resurge With 200,000 Cases Per Year: Bill Gates - UrduPoint

 If Eradication Efforts Stopped, Polio May Resurge With 200,000 Cases Per Year: Bill Gates

-(UrduPoint / Pakistan Point News / WAM - 19th Nov, 2019) By Binsal Abdulkader ABU DHABI, 19th November 2019, (WAM) – Although a few polio cases remain to be eradicated in the world, "if we stopped eradication efforts now, there could be a resurgence of up to 200,000 cases annually by 2029," said Bill Gates, Co-chair of the Bill and Melinda Gates Foundation.
+Although a few polio cases remain to be eradicated in the world, "if we stopped eradication efforts now, there could be a resurgence of up to 200,000 cases annually by 2029," said Bill Gates, Co-chair of the Bill and Melinda Gates Foundation

 He said this while announcing an additional US$1.08 billion from the Foundation for the Global Polio Eradication Initiative, GPEI, at the Reaching the Last Mile, RLM, Forum held on Tuesday at the Louvre Abu Dhabi.

-Global leaders convened at the Forum in Abu Dhabi affirmed their commitment to eradicate polio and pledged a total of US$2.6 billion as part of the first phase of the funding needed to implement the GPEI’s Polio Endgame Strategy 2019-2023.
+Global leaders convened at the Forum in Abu Dhabi affirmed their commitment to eradicate polio and pledged a total of US$2.6 billion as part of the first phase of the funding needed to implement the GPEI's Polio Endgame Strategy 2019-2023, Emirates news agency WAM reported .

 Gates went on to say that since 1988, polio cases decreased by 99.9 percent.
 The remaining cases persist in some of the most complex and challenging places on earth, including war zones, inaccessible to vaccinators, he said.